KyleRego/KyleRego.github.io/collections/_software_development_notes/sqlite-notes.markdown

 mathjax: false
 ---

-SQLite provides a relational database management system (RDBMS) that has a dynamic type system and does not use a client/server architecture.
-The database (the definition of the database schema as well as the data) is itself just a single file, which conveniently is cross-platform.
-It is also possible to use a SQLite database as an in-memory object/data structure.
+SQLite provides a relational database management system (RDBMS) with a dynamic type system that does not use a client/server architecture.
+The database (including the schema) is itself just a single file, which conveniently is cross-platform.

+Interestingly, it is possible to use a SQLite database as an in-memory object/data structure.

 # sqlite3